Jalen Virgil: Denver Broncos

 Virgil signed with the Denver Broncos as an undrafted free agent on April 30, 2022.
 He made the Broncos' initial 53-man roster out of training camp.

-On November 13, 2022, Virgil scored a 66-yard touchdown on his first career reception during a 17–10 loss to the Tennessee Titans.
+On November 13, Virgil scored a 66-yard touchdown on his first career reception during a 17–10 loss to the Tennessee Titans.

 On August 22, 2023, Virgil was placed on injured reserve, ending his season.

-On August 27, 2024, Virgil was waived by the Broncos.
+On August 27, 2024, Virgil was waived by the Broncos as a part of final roster cuts.

 Buffalo Bills

 On August 28, 2024, Virgil was signed to the Buffalo Bills' practice squad.
-He was promoted to the active roster on November 8, 2024.
+He was promoted to the active roster on November 8.
 Virgil was released by the Bills on December 14, and re-signed to the practice squad.

 Virgil signed a reserve/future contract with Buffalo on January 28, 2025.
 On August 14, Virgil was waived by the Bills with an injury designation.

 Arizona Cardinals

-On November 12, 2025, Virgil signed with the Arizona Cardinals' practice squad, but released a week later.
+On November 12, 2025, Virgil signed with the Arizona Cardinals' practice squad.
+He was released by the Cardinals on November 19.

+DC Defenders

+On January 14, 2026, Virgil was selected by the DC Defenders of the United Football League (UFL).

+Buffalo Bills (second stint)

+On February 10, 2026, Virgil signed a reserve/futures contract with the Buffalo Bills.
+Virgil was waived by Buffalo on July 30, with an undisclosed non-football injury.